 Congress directed NCTR to lead efforts to create and manage the FDA virtual Perinatal Health Center of Excellence (PHCE).
 The PHCE was established in 2018 as an FDA-wide collaborative effort to review and fund research related to perinatal populations on an annual basis.

-FDA scientists working independently have recognized the need to have a coordinated effort and have come together to address a special public-health need.
-NCTR has formed the virtual Perinatal Center of Excellence (PHCE) that is focused on the perinatal period as defined to include: maternal, premature, neonatal periods, and development throughout childhood.
-With the support of collaborating product centers and ORA, NCTR staff is coordinating the activities of the PHCE to conduct studies that address important regulatory-science needs facing FDA.
-Broadly speaking, the PHCE-funded research falls into the categories of in silico models, stem cell systems and other in vitro models, laboratory animal studies, translational and clinical studies, mathematical modeling, bioanalytical chemistry, exposure science, and bioinformatics targeting the perinatal period.
-The highest priority during the selection process is given to projects with a potential for 1) regulatory impact including policy changes and industry standards and 2) changing medical practice or research approaches in the areas of perinatal health.
+With the support of collaborating product centers, NCTR coordinates the activities of the PHCE to conduct studies that address important perinatal regulatory-science needs.
+PHCE-funded research falls into the following categories: new alternative models, traditional toxicology studies, translational and clinical studies, computational modeling, bioanalytical chemistry, exposure science, and bioinformatics targeting.
+The highest priority during the selection process is given to projects with a potential for wide regulatory impact, including policy changes and realigning industry standards, thereby improving clinical practice and research approaches.